 This HELOC financing strategy helped me avoid PMI payments, but it also kept me treading water for several years on the mortgage.
 Progress was DOG SLOW.
 After I paid off that initial HELOC balance, I later used it to pay off my car loan.
 This used to be a smart tactic for arbitraging interest on debts, and getting a little more mortgage interested deducted on taxes!
 In 2013, I started using the HELOC to make down payments on rental properties.

-How to Pay off a Mortgage in 5 Years or Less
+How to Pay off Your Mortgage in 5 Years or Less